1242035/spree/guides/src/content/developer/upgrades/three-dot-two-to-three-dot-three.md

 ---
-title: Upgrading Spree from 3.2.x to 3.3.x
+title: Upgrading Viauco from 3.2.x to 3.3.x
 section: upgrades
 order: 4
 ---

-This guide covers upgrading a 3.2.x Spree store, to a 3.3.x store.
+This guide covers upgrading a 3.2.x Viauco store, to a 3.3.x store.

 ### Update your Rails version to 5.1